-This easy, show-stopper dinner is healthy to boot.
-Well I mean besides the cream.
-But the asparagus totally makes up for that.
+This isn’t just another chicken recipe.
+Prosciutto-wrapped chicken with asparagus is impossibly juicy, and the fresh asparagus brings a pop of spring brightness.
+Plus, this easy, show-stopper dinner is healthy to boot.
+Well, I mean, besides the cream.
+But the asparagus totally makes up for that, right?
+Originally published February 7, 2014.

 Guys, I don’t want to brag or anything, but I’m pretty much single-handedly saving the whales over here.
 I haven’t had a longer-than-5-minute shower in months.
 I know the rest of you are getting pounded with snow right now, but we Californians are in drought-land.